 What is it: A premium card deck filled with 28 hand-painted affirmations and mental exercises created to support children's emotional and social well-being.
 The cards are velvety smooth to the touch.

 About the art: Each card is a mini artwork!
-Similar to Hope Cards, Hope Cards Kids Edition art is thought provoking, non-binary, diverse and intended to show the humanity and opportunity for children in mental wellness.
+Similar to Hope Cards Original Edition, Hope Cards Kids Edition art is thought provoking, non-binary, diverse and intended to show the humanity and opportunity for children in mental wellness.

 Why a kids edition: We listened to our customers who kept asking us to create Hope Cards for children.
 The pandemic has hit children on multiple fronts.
 Many have experienced social isolation during lockdowns, family stress, a breakdown of routine and anxiety about the virus.
 School closures, remote teaching and learning interruptions have set back many at school.
 Some parents have had job and income losses, creating financial instability—and exacerbating parental stress.
 Thousands of children have lost a parent or grandparent to the disease.
 According to the New York Times, the number of children who need urgent mental health care has been on the rise for years, and spiked during the pandemic.

-Each purchase includes a perfectly sized box for Hope Cards measuring 64mm x 95mm x 35mm, a fun sticker sheet filled with KindSide art and a hand-written thank you from our founder.
+Each purchase includes: A perfectly sized box for Hope Cards measuring 64mm x 95mm x 35mm, a fun sticker sheet filled with KindSide art and a hand-written thank you from our founder, Lindsay Quinlan.

 HOW TO USE: